Pauline Chase: Biography

-She was born Pauline Bliss in Washington, D.C. on May 20, 1885, the daughter of Dr. Ellis Bliss.
+She was born Pauline Bliss in Washington, D.C., on May 20, 1885, the daughter of Dr. Ellis Bliss.
 She was schooled at the Convent of the Sisters of the Holy Cross in New York.

 She began acting at the age of 15.
 She played one of the Lost Boys in the debut of Peter Pan in London in 1904.
-She was later selected by producer Charles Frohman and playwright J. M. Barrie for the title role, which she played from 1906–1913.
+She was later selected by producer Charles Frohman and playwright J. M. Barrie for the title role, which she played from 1906 to 1913.
 The Peter Pan costume she wore for the productions of the play is on display at the Museum of London.

 She first came to the attention of Charles Frohman when he opened his production of the musical play "The Girl from Up There", starring Edna May, at the Herald Square theatre in January 1901.
 By the time he transferred his production to the Duke of York's Theatre in London's West End in April that year, he had recruited Pauline onto the cast (as Sybilla).
 She was still only fifteen years of age when she made that first crossing of the Atlantic to appear on the London stage.
 That production was only a moderate success, but returning to the USA in September, she created a sensation as the Pink Pajama Girl in "The Liberty Belles".

 She returned to London with Frohman in 1903 to appear in "The School Girls" at the Prince of Wales theatre and would remain in England for the next few years appearing in numerous productions and building upon her acting reputation.
 In December 1904 she was an original cast member (as the first twin) in the first ever production of J.M.
 Barrie's perennial favourite "Peter Pan" (with Nina Boucicault in the title role) at the Duke of York's Theatre.
 In 1905, whilst playing 'Columbine' in another Barrie play, "Pantaloon", she twice performed before the King and Queen in that role at Windsor and Sandringham and was singled out for special praise and the reward of a present from their Majesties.